ExpDev07/coronavirus-tracker-api/README.md

 ## Endpoints

-All requests must be made to the base url: ``https://coronavirus-tracker-api.herokuapp.com``.
+All requests must be made to the base url: ``https://coronavirus-tracker-api.herokuapp.com`` (e.g: https://coronavirus-tracker-api.herokuapp.com/all).
 You can try them out in your browser to further inspect responses.

 Getting confirmed cases, deaths, and recoveries:
 ```http